fectec/JohnDeereSTM32RaspPi/README.md

 ## Bonus - PWM for Micro Servo

-A *TIM internal peripheral* was used to generate a *PWM signal* and control a *Micro Servo*, simulating the movement of the steering wheel.
+A *TIM internal peripheral* was used to generate a *PWM signal* and control a *Micro Servo*, simulating the movement of the tractor's steering wheel.